MMMC REGISTRATION WILL OPEN LATE SPRING

 Caucuses are a gathering of people with a shared life experience getting together to talk about how that identity has impacted their lives.
-At MMMC we’ll caucus around lived experience as it relates to systems of privilege or oppression.
+At MMMC, we’ll caucus around lived experience as it relates to larger systems of privilege or oppression.
 These spaces are a way for people with a marginalized identity to find and support one another and for people with a dominant identity to reflect and learn with one another.
-There will be caucuses around ability, race, religious identity, and more.
+Caucuses can include conversations around disability, race, religion, gender, and more.

-Open spaces are times set aside for participants to self-organize discussions otherwise not held in MMMC’s agenda.
+Open spaces are times set aside for participants to self-organize discussions otherwise not in MMMC’s agenda.

 Pods are small assigned groups based on class background that meet regularly over the course of Making Money Make Change.
 Pods provide a space to build relationships, process and reflect on workshops and plenaries, and have enriching and candid conversations about personal experiences with wealth, class, and giving.
 Pods are designed to make sure no one is isolated at the conference and that there is somewhere for #AllTheFeelings.

-Making Money Make Change is an annual retreat put on by a Resource Generation.
+Making Money Make Change is an annual retreat organized by Resource Generation.
 MMMC is sponsored and supported by social change foundations, grassroots organizations, and progressive investment firms.

-You can check out the RG retreat policies that we have developed over the years in collaboration with our Host Committees and community members!
+Our retreat policies have been developed over the years in collaboration with our Host Committees and community members.